 Making mobile even better with deep linking

 One of the primary ways to differentiate the mobile and desktop experience is through deep linking.
-There are few things more frustrating than broken links or hyperlinks that lead to a website’s home screen instead of the specific content requested.
+Few things are more frustrating than broken links or hyperlinks that lead to a website's home screen instead of the specific content requested.
 Deep linking helps companies avoid this major customer frustration by providing direct links from:

 - website to app